Zangdarr/ZPlanner/README.md

-next version : implementation of weekly and monthly TODO list
+next version : implementation of a transversal TODO list